|

 doe for both preview rings at the 2003 AGS National show.
 Since ADGA

 awards.
+There have been several BIS Junior Doe wins as well.
 Although we rarely show bucks as we feel their value is better

 determined by the success of their daughters, we did have the 1997 AGS

-National GCH Nigerian buck, 1 ADGA permanent Champion Nigerian buck, and 1
+National GCH Nigerian buck, 2 ADGA permanent Champion Nigerian buck with 4

-Oberhasli ADGA Best in Show winning buck.
-We have also had 15 Oberhasli does
+multi Best in Show winning buck.
+We have also had 31 homebred Oberhasli does

-(14 homebreds) complete the requirements for their American Dairy Goat
+for their American Dairy Goat Association Championships.
+There have

-Association Championships, 5 in 2007.
+Udder in Show.
 We have several more animals in both breeds

 with legs toward their permanent championship status and are hopeful that